ebezzam/frius/README.md

 ## License

 The source code is released under the [MIT](https://opensource.org/licenses/MIT) license.
+See the [Licence](https://github.com/ebezzam/frius/blob/master/LICENSE) file for more info.